christopheraue/m-ruby-concurrently/USAGE.md

 A concurrent proc has four methods to call it.

-The first two run the concurrent proc immediately:
+The first two start to evaluate the concurrent proc immediately:

-* {Concurrently::Proc#call}: Blocks the (root or proc) evaluation it has been called from.
-Just like a normal proc does.
-But if it needs to wait for something it won't block other evaluations.
+* {Concurrently::Proc#call} blocks the (root or proc) evaluation it has been called from until its evaluation is concluded.
+Then it returns the result.
+This behaves just like `Proc#call`.
-* {Concurrently::Proc#call_nonblock}: Won't block the (root or proc) evaluation it has been called from if it needs to wait for something.
-In such a case, it returns its {Concurrently::Proc::Evaluation evaluation} right away.
+* {Concurrently::Proc#call_nonblock} won't block the (root or proc) evaluation it has been called from if it needs to wait for something.
+In such a case, it does not wait until its evaluated and instead returns its {Concurrently::Proc::Evaluation evaluation}.

 The other two schedule the concurrent proc to run in the background.
 It won't run right away and will be started during the next iteration of the event loop:

-* {Concurrently::Proc#call_detached}: Returns an {Concurrently::Proc::Evaluation
+* {Concurrently::Proc#call_detached} returns an {Concurrently::Proc::Evaluation
-  evaluation} to control it.
+  evaluation}.
-* {Concurrently::Proc#call_and_forget}: Forgets about the evaluation.
-It cannot be controlled any further.
+* {Concurrently::Proc#call_and_forget} forgets about the evaluation immediately and returns `nil`.

 There is a shortcut for {Concurrently::Proc#call_and_forget}: